neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Sumana).md

         <ol type="1">
           <li>Add detailed logs and a progress bar to track file transfers.</li>
           <li>Implement automatic retries for failed transfers and resume interrupted uploads.</li>
+          <li>Any other untouched work which I feel important for the project, I will continue to contribute further to the community</li>
         </ol>
       </td>
     </tr>